The Jack Willis news Steve Borthwick doesn't want to hear

 Educated at Henley College, Willis made 79 appearances for Wasps until they folded in October 2022, making the move to La Ville Rose, the fourth-largest city in France, a month later.

-The switch across the channel has been an outstanding success for the father of two, who has won back-to-back Top 14 titles and the Champions Cup, beating Leinster in last season's final.
+The switch across the channel has been an outstanding success for the father of two, who has won back-to-back Top 14 titles and the Investec Champions Cup, beating Leinster in last season's final.

-Willis, who can play all three back-row positions, has fitted in perfectly alongside the likes of Antoine Dupont and Romain Ntamack in Ugo Mola’s star-studded squad.
+Willis, who can play all three back row positions, has fitted in perfectly alongside the likes of Antoine Dupont and Romain Ntamack in Ugo Mola’s star-studded squad.

 Willis has made 40 appearances for Toulouse, including three this season, which all ended in victory.
 However, he has missed the last two games against Bordeaux, a re-run of last season's Top 14 final, and Castres, and they have lost both.